hereticsas/t3s/README.md

 ## Overview
 The **T3S** is an open-source project to make the development of **Flask REST APIs using a TensorFlow model** easier.
 The goal is to quickly setup an API to which you pass input data in the URL, that computes predictions using the TensorFlow model and outputs the results.

+The T3S is programmed in Python 3.

 With this API, you can pass one or multiple examples to your model at once.

 It was originally conceived for email analysis, this is why most examples refer to this type of data.

 ### Configuring the server
 First make sure you have a model saved somewhere in a `${TF_MODEL_DIR}` directory.
-To learn how to prepare and export a model, you can check out the [TensorFlow reference ‘Wide and Deep’ model tutorial](https://www.tensorflow.org/tutorials/wide_and_deep).
+To learn how to prepare and export a model, you can check out the [TensorFlow reference 'Wide and Deep' model tutorial](https://www.tensorflow.org/tutorials/wide_and_deep).

+Then to install dependencies pass `-r requirements.txt` to pip (i.e. run `pip3 install --user -r requirements.txt`).

-Then, edit the `config.py` file to suit your needs:
+Finally, edit the `config.py` file to suit your needs:
 1. set the `${SERVER_NAME}` to the address and port of your API in the form: `{@server:port}` (e.g. `127.0.0.1:5000`)
 2. choose your server configuration: `default`, `dev`, `testing` or `production` and set it in the `configure_app()` function